KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [internet-monitor by BrianHepler](https://github.com/BrianHepler/internet-monitor)

+1. Issues are not enabled in the GitHub repository.
+So users cannot report bugs.
+Please enable issues in your repo.
-1. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
+2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
-2. The branch name is 'master'.
+3. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-ioBroker by ioBroker](https://github.com/ioBroker/MMM-ioBroker)